percona/pmm/source/manage/amazon-rds.settings.rst

       - `What privileges are automatically granted to the master user of an Amazon RDS DB instance?
 	<https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.MasterAccounts.html>`_
    Which ports should be open?
-      See :term:`Ports` in glossary
+      See :ref:`Ports <Ports>` in glossary

 .. contents::
    :local:

 .. _pmm.amazon-rds.permission-access-db-instance.iam-user.creating:

-:ref:`Creating an IAM user with permission to access Amazon RDS DB instances <pmm.amazon-rds.permission-access-db-instance.iam-user.creating>`
+`Creating an IAM user with permission to access Amazon RDS DB instances <pmm.amazon-rds.permission-access-db-instance.iam-user.creating>`_
 ----------------------------------------------------------------------------------------------------------------------------------------------

 It is recommended that you use an |iam| user account to access |amazon-rds|